Readership

 Perspectives (opinions and reflections)

-Reviews of academic books or articles, self-access materials or useful websites of around 1000 words are welcome.
-Read more details.
-Examples of self-access resources with accompanying explanations are also welcome.
+Reviews of events and conferences, academic books or articles, self-access materials or useful websites of around 1000 words are welcome.
+Read more guidelines here.
+Examples of self-access resources with accompanying explanations are also welcome

 Style

 Articles may be submitted in any language, but an English summary of around 200 words must accompany the original manuscript.
-When preparing your English manuscript, please use British English or American English (be consistent) and follow the style guidelines indicated in this example article for authors (updated Nov 2012 - based on APA 6th edition).
+When preparing your English manuscript, please use British English or American English (be consistent) and follow the APA 7 style guidelines.
 Many authors find this website useful for APA conventions.
+Please anonymise your manuscript before submission.
+Please format your paper following the guidelines on this sample formatted paper.

 Copyright

-The authors retain copyright over their work and may submit it for publication elsewhere.
+The authors retain copyright over their work under a creative commons 3.0 agreement and may submit it for publication elsewhere.
 SiSAL Journal retains the right to publish the journal in multiple formats to maximise exposure.

 Submissions